Welcome to our FREE 5 Step Guide to Teaching English Online

 Props – Use your judgement

 You’re free to use various teaching props as you see fit.
 In fact, it’s often encouraged as it makes your online class more fun and engaging while helping you to meet the lesson objectives.

 Props can be anything you want.
 A cup, stuffed animals, toys, whiteboard, microphone, camera.
-Anything you have in your home that you can use to demonstrate something.
+Anything and everything you have in your home that you can use to demonstrate something.